Kath wrote to me this week, asking about the mesh / string bags, that citrus fruit or onions come in.

 As they come with produce in them, why not reuse them suggests Brenda.
 She wrote “Cut them carefully maybe and use them as produce bag for the grocery store?”
 Irena suggests making them even more useful by adding handles.
 Nicole agrees AND points out a saving to be made.
 She says “I reuse them as vegetables bags.
 They weigh less than other reusable vegetable bags and therefore your fruit and veg costs less at the checkout.
 Can’t use it for beans or small things like that but works well for potatoes and apples, etc!”

 My daughter buys body scrubbers for the shower, so I think Gemma might be onto something with her suggestion: “I’ve seen people make body scrubbers from these.
+Although in his comment, Christopher agrees with Sheena that these products are hazardous to the environment and should not be reused.

 Have you burned your saucepan again?
 Rather than using these on your own skin in the shower, Lyn and Claire recommend using them as pan scrubbers.
 I think this is a fantastic idea and saves us buying a new product!